 Rivers of Blood Katana

 The Rivers of Blood Katana doesn’t need any introduction in the Elden Ring.
 It is one of the famous Blood Weapons in the Elden Ring and the best one by far.
 So whether you are going for a PVP or a PVE Fight, the Rivers of Blood Katana will help you achieve victory in no time.
-Also, consider reading our Elden Ring Rivers of Blood build guide.

 The Rivers of Blood Katana uses the stellar move-set of Katana, and combines it with the range and bleed build-up of the blade.
 The weapon is available in the late game.
 And the wait to get it in the late game is worth it.